survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ### Connecting with Configuration

-Connect the function with our configuration as below:
+Connect the function with the configuration as below:

 **webpack.config.js**